INB-KI-SIGS/patient-pose-assessment/README.md

 # Patient Pose Assessment
 This is the source code and the dataset for the paper `Patient Pose Assessment in Radiography using Time-of-Flight Cameras` presented at SPIE Medical Imaging 2024.

+**Update: May 20, 2025**:

+Our synthetic dataset described in the paper `Synthetic Data Generated from CT Scans for Patient Pose Assessment` (to be presented at **MIDL 2025**) is now included in the [latest release](https://github.com/INB-KI-SIGS/patient-pose-assessment/releases/download/v0.0.2/synthetic_dataset.tar.7z).
+The [Dataset section](#dataset) has been updated so that both datasets are now listed and explained.

 ## Usage
 ### Setup
 There are different ways to set up an environment for this package.